SS Volturno (1906)

 SS Volturno was an ocean liner that caught fire and was eventually scuttled in the North Atlantic in October 1913.
 She was a Royal Line ship under charter to the Uranium Line at the time of the fire.
 After the ship issued SOS signals, eleven ships came to her aid and, in heavy seas and gale winds, rescued 521 passengers and crewmen.
-In total 135 people, most of them women and children in lifeboats launched unsuccessfully prior to the arrival of the rescue ships, died in the incident.
+In total 135 people died in the incident, most of them women and children in lifeboats launched unsuccessfully prior to the arrival of the rescue ships.

 Description

 Volturno was 340 ft 0 in long, with a beam of 43 ft 0 in and a depth of 31 ft 3 in.
 She was powered by two triple expansion steam engines rated at a total of 450 nhp, 2,750 ihp.
 The engines drove twin screw propellers giving her a speed of 14 kn.
 They were built by Fairfield Shipbuilding and Engineering Company, Govan, Renfrewshire.